Elliebababa/kaggle_havingFun/README.md

 # kaggle_havingFun
-This repository is for storing from kaggle game.
+This repository is for storing code from kaggle game.